Skip Navigation

 Ken Bullman, Mat Su Area Forester, presents community activists and Firewise Board members Cathi Kramer & Louise Kucera with Firewise Communites/USA signage.

-The community held its first "Firewise Day" event during the week of May 1-7, 2006 by cleaning up brush and trash in and around homes and distributing Firewise materials.
+The community held its very first "Firewise Day" event during the week of May 1-7, 2006 by cleaning up brush and trash in and around homes and distributing Firewise materials.
 On June 15th 2006 in conjunction with the recognition ceremony, a Community Education Day was held which encouraged community members to participate in the Firewise Program to protect themselves and their neighbors.
+Since then the community has held Firewise Days every year and engaged residents, young and old alike, in reducing wildfire risk.